mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 # Introduction { #sec:introduction }

+This chapter provides introduction to the field of research and describes motivations behind presented work.
+At the end, project goals are formulated.

+## Research background

 Control of the expensive and sensitive hardware components in large installations like scientific facilities may be a challenging task.
 In order to conduct an experiment, multiple elements like motors, ion pumps, valves and power-supplies have to be orchestrated.
-Example part of such an installation, located at NSRC Solaris is presented on [@Fig:01-hardware].
+An example part of such an installation, located at NSRC Solaris is presented in [@Fig:01-hardware].

 ![A storage ring magnet in National Synchrotron Radiation Centre "Solaris" in Krakow. (source [@www-nsrc-solaris-resources])]( figures/images/01-solaris-storage-ring-magnet-resized45.jpg){
   #fig:01-hardware width=80% }

-This infrastructure has to be reliable and shall provide uninterruptible services to its users.
+This infrastructure has to be reliable and provide uninterruptible services to its users.
 It is the hardware operators and control systems engineers who are responsible for maintaining the hardware and ensuring it remains operational.